Home Special Events Vancouver’s Honda Celebration of Light Fireworks Venues

 Tips & Advice for Sunset Beach

-• If planning to sit on the ground or in a chair, choose your spot carefully.
+• If planning to sit on the ground or on a chair, choose your spot carefully.
 If sitting on or near the seawall especially, be warned that people often stand to watch the show.
 It gets crowded, so just because you arrive early with your chairs, if there’s open space in front of you, there’s a chance that tall people will fill the gap.
-In their defense, there isn’t always much choice as to where to go!
+In their defense, there isn’t always much choice as to where to go.

 Vanier Park Fireworks